Single Income Family Path to FI

 Live On One Income Before Kids

 Mrs. FI Designer worked full-time before having children.
 During that time we lived entirely off of my income and used her income to eliminate debt such as student and vehicle loans.
-This was beneficial for two reasons.
+That was beneficial for two reasons.
 First, it gave us a clean slate such that our mortgage was the only debt we carried when our first child was born.
-Second, it gave us confidence that we could cover all structural expenses with one income, while still having a surplus to save and invest.
+Second, it gave us confidence that we could cover all structural expenses with one income while still having a surplus to save and invest.
 I cannot overstate how much better we slept at night knowing that we had lived for years without needing her income to keep the lights on.

 Having a stay-at-home parent during the Covid pandemic of 2020 was a blessing for our family because our lives were less disrupted.
 My wife was previously on the fence about homeschooling but began teaching our kids during the pandemic.